MicrosoftDocs/cloud-adoption-framework/docs/strategy/business-outcomes/okr.md

 **Step 4: Drive:** To maintain rigor and focus, make sure that you're sharing outcomes and results across the organization.
 This will help your teams to adopt a habit of using OKRs.

 **Step 5: Improve:** Continue to improve, revisit, and rethink how to connect further across the organization.
-OKRs in spreadsheets can be useful, but an organization can benefit most from everyone participating to meet objectives and gaining insights from the aligned data.
+OKRs in spreadsheets can be useful.
+However, an organization can benefit most if everyone participates to meet objectives and gain insights from the aligned data.

 Contact [WorkBoard](https://appsource.microsoft.com/product/office/WA104381599) to learn more about helping your organization move forward with OKRs.

-Now that you have measured your business outcomes, you are ready to [understand financial considerations](../financial-considerations/index.md).
+Now that you've measured your business outcomes, you're ready to [understand financial considerations](../financial-considerations/index.md).

 > [!div class="nextstepaction"]
 > [Understand financial considerations](../financial-considerations/index.md)